Lo-Z/RS232-U/README.md

 	- You must select the brightness level desired.
 Brightness will not change on scroll.
 	- the RS232-U will remember the brightness set even after power off.

-	- additional system setting request submisisons are welcomed
+	- additional system setting request submissisons are welcomed

 -------------------------------------------------------------------------------------------